adloky/smalls/english/all-dorothys-adventures-in-oz.md

 But the Scarecrow spoke a word to the Tin Woodman.
 Together they ran and grabbed Roquat and tossed him into the great basin of the fountain.
 When the Nome King cried out, his mouth filled with water, which ran down his throat.
 And he forgot everything.

-1 **slake their thirst** — утолить жажду

 Ozma and Dorothy saw how their dreaded enemies become as harmless as babies.
 But how to get rid of this horde of intruders?
 The Shaggy Man kindly pulled the Nome King out of the fountain and set him upon his thin legs.
 Before he left the tunnel he had commanded his fifty thousand Nomes to remain there until he ordered them to advance.
 Ozma did not wish all these Nomes to overrun her land, so she advanced to King Roquat and said gently,

-" Who are you?
+"Who are you?
 What is your name?"

 "I don’t know," he replied, smiling at her. " Who are you, my dear?"